 How straight can the representations become, and how is straightening achieved?
-To answer this question, we trained $f{\theta}$ on sequential MNIST and measured the straightness of embeddings along every transformation of the network (Fig. 2B).
+To answer these questions, we trained f{θ} on sequential MNIST and measured the straightness of embeddings at each stage of the network (Fig. 2B).
 Embeddings learned by the straightening objective (2) are progressively straighter throughout the network, with the largest increases occurring near the last layer (on which the loss function is imposed).
-In contrast, those learned by the invariance objective (4) initially increase in straightness but then fall, ending at a value slightly more curved than the pixel-domain input, consistent with observations in [22].
+In contrast, those learned by the invariance objective (4) initially increase in straightness but then decrease, ending at a value slightly more curved than the pixel-domain input, consistent with observations in [22].
 All linear operations (convolutions, spatial blurring, and fully-connected linear projections) contribute to increasing straightness, whereas the rectifying non-linearities usually reduce it.
 Geometrically, this is because the rectifiers project the embeddings onto the positive orthant, bending temporal trajectories that cross rectifier boundaries.